-AWS Backup allows you to define a central data protection policy (called a backup plan) that works across AWS services for compute, storage, and databases.
+With AWS Backup, you can define a central data protection policy called a backup plan that works across AWS services for compute, storage, and databases.
 The backup plan defines parameters such as backup frequency and backup retention period.
 Once you define your data protection policies and assign AWS resources to the policies, AWS Backup automates the creation of backups and stores those backups in an encrypted backup vault that you designate.
-The centralized policies in AWS Backup also let you define access controls and automate backup access management across all your accounts within your AWS Organizations.
+The centralized policies in AWS Backup also help you define access controls and automate backup access management across all your accounts within your AWS Organizations.
 You can use AWS Backup’s central console to view your AWS resources that are being protected, restore from a backup, and monitor backup and restore activity.
 Additionally, with AWS Backup, you can generate reports on compliance metrics such as backup frequency, data retention period, and backup coverage across your AWS resources, and demonstrate compliance to auditors.

 Q: Why should I use AWS Backup?

-Protecting your data is an important step towards ensuring that you meet your business and regulatory compliance requirements.
-Even durable resources are susceptible to threats such as bugs in your application that could cause accidental deletions or corruption.
+Protecting your data is an important step towards achieving business and regulatory compliance requirements.
+Even durable resources are susceptible to threats such as bugs in your application that can cause accidental deletions or corruption.
 Building and managing your own backup workflows across all your applications in a compliant and consistent manner can be complex and costly.
 AWS Backup removes the need for costly, custom solutions or manual processes by providing a fully managed, policy-based data protection solution.

 Q: What are the key features of AWS Backup?

 AWS Backup provides a centralized console, automated backup scheduling, backup retention management, and backup monitoring and alerting.
-AWS Backup also offers advanced features such as lifecycling backups to a low-cost storage tier, backup storage and encryption that is independent from its source data, audit and compliance reporting capabilities with Backup Audit Manager, and delete protection with Backup Vault Lock.
+AWS Backup offers advanced features such as lifecycle policies to transition backups to a low-cost storage tier.
+It also includes backup storage and encryption independent from its source data, audit and compliance reporting capabilities with AWS Backup Audit Manager, and delete protection with AWS Backup Vault Lock.

 Q: What can I back up using AWS Backup?